-You may apply to the Department for rescindment of all or part of a previously approved allocation of tax credit under the Florida Tax Credit Scholarship Program using the Department's website at floridarevenue.com/taxes/sfo.
-You must submit a separate application for the rescindment of each previously approved credit allocation.
+You may apply to the Department for rescindment of all or part of a previously approved allocation of tax credit under the Florida Tax Credit Scholarship Program using the Department's website at

 Once you have entered the requested information, a confirmation screen with a confirmation number will appear.
 This screen will display the information entered and confirm receipt of the electronic application for rescindment.
 You can print this screen or simply record the confirmation number to prove that you submitted an application for rescindment.